Sri Lanka

 Day 12 Uda Walawe – Beach

-A morning jeep safari into Uda Walawe national park.
+A morning jeep safari into Uda Walawe National Park.
 The park is very beautiful and is a wonderful place to enjoy the beauty of Sri Lanka quite apart from the potential for animal spotting.
-It is centred on a large lake that is home to many crocodiles but you will also see huge herds of elephant, many different kinds of deer and an abundance of birdlife.
+It is centred on a large lake that is home to many crocodiles but you will also see huge herds of elephants, many different kinds of deer, and an abundance of birdlife.

 In the afternoon drive to a beach resort on the south coast of Sri Lanka.
 We will suggest one that is suitable for your family, depending on whether you would prefer a secluded and remote beach or a more lively resort with a choice of activities and restaurants.